-For each You must meet the following requirement, except during periods of startup During periods of startup you must RICE and black start stationary CI RICE.
-1 operation or annually, whichever comes first; 2 b.
-Inspect air cleaner every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; c.
-Inspect all hoses and belts every 500 hours of Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
-3
+For each You must meet the following requirement, except during periods of startup During periods of startup you must 1.
+Emergency stationary CI RICE and black start stationary CI RICE. operation or within 1 year + 30 days of the previous change, whichever comes first; b.
+Inspect air cleaner every 1,000 hours of operation or within 1 year + 30 days of the previous inspection, whichever comes first, and replace as necessary; c.
+Inspect all hoses and belts every 500 hours minutes, after which time the non-startup emission limitations apply.

-If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under Federal, State, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under Federal, State, or local law has abated.
+If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under Federal, State, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under Federal, State, or local law bas abated.
 The work practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under Federal, State, or local law has abated.
 Sources must report any failure to perform the work practice on the schedule required and the Federal, State or local law under which the risk was deemed unacceptable.